 National Ophthalmology Database Audit

-National Ophthalmology Audit report on cataract surgery July 2018
+National Ophthalmology Database annual report on cataract surgery 2018

-The first prospective National Ophthalmology Database (NOD) Audit report on cataract surgery in England and Wales was published on 9 August 2018.
-The full report and the key summary findings are available on the NOD website.
+The second prospective National Ophthalmology Database (NOD) Audit report on cataract surgery in England and Wales was published on 9 August 2018.
+The full report and the key findings summary are available on the NOD website.

 National Ophthalmology Audit feasibility reports for glaucoma, retinal detachment surgery and Age-related Macular Degeneration March 2018

 In 2014, HQIP commissioned a National Ophthalmology Audit which included three feasibility studies for electronic audits in AMD, glaucoma and retinal detachment surgery, in addition to the main focus of the National Audit which was for cataract surgery.
 The reports were published on 22 March 2018 and are available on the NOD website.